Wellbeing

 Alumina - A free, online 7 week course for young people struggling with self-harm.

-Harmless - Support for self-harm, bereavement, suicide-plus an out of hours service.
+Harmless - Support for self-harm, bereavement, suicide-plus an out-of-hours service.

 LifeSIGNS - ‘It’s not about cuts and bruises, it’s about coping’